Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 If you prefer drinking strong coffee, just like I do, then you'll love the long black.

-It creates a stronger coffee because you’ll first drink the espresso, and when drinking further, you’ll get to the more diluted part of the drink.
+It creates a stronger coffee because you'll first drink the espresso, and then, as you continue, you'll reach the more diluted part of the drink.

 A long black coffee uses the same 1:2 ratio of espresso to hot water as an Americano, or you could use equal parts.